keepaliveit-staging/staging.keepaliveit.co.uk/_pages/it-consultancy-services.markdown

 ---
 layout: splash
-title: "Hardware Procurement for Small Businesses and Enterprises"
+title: "I.T Consultancy Services for Small Businesses and Enterprises"
-permalink: /hardware-products-and-services/it-hardware-procurement
+permalink: /it-consultancy-services

 excerpt: "Learn how Keep-Alive I.T Services can help purchase I.T equipment that's appropriate for your business with our I.T hardware procurement service."
 header: